Sevi7/top-talent-community/README.md

 - Install dependencies in root folder and in `src/layer/nodejs` folder.

 ### Testing Locally
-- Run the following command to create a docker network, run a local dynamodb container in it, create the DynamoDB tables and add some items:
+- Run the following command to create a docker network, run a local DynamoDB container in it, create the DynamoDB tables and add some items, and run a local AWS Simple Email Service:
   ```
-  sh initialize-docker-dynamodb.sh
+  sh initialize-docker-images.sh
   ```
 - Compile TypeScript files
   ```